gvwilson/thirdbit/_posts/2018/2018-12-27-use-case-maps.md

 Similarly,
-I'm willing to bet that there are a lot of legacy microservices out there that aren't actually being used any longer, but that no-one feels qualified to delete---this would help find them.
+I'm willing to bet that there are a lot of legacy microservices out there that aren't actually being used any longer, but that no-one feels qualified to delete—this would help find them.

 I'm also wondering what an equivalent notation for data analysis would be.
 There are a ton of GUI tools around for creating executable dataflow diagrams,